Integrate with Salesforce

 Add a mapping

-1. In the Impact Integration app in Salesforce, select the Impact Mappings tab.
+1. In the Impact Integration app in Salesforce, select the Impact Field Mapping tab.

-2. Refer to the data mappings reference tables below for details.
+2. Refer to the Data mapping reference tables below for details.

 3. Under Salesforce Field, use the dropdown menu to select a Salesforce object field.